 In 2013 we added the Corporate Volunteer of the Year Award to recognize a company or business that, through its staff and policies supporting volunteerism, created an impact on a not-for-profit organization(s) in the last twelve months.

-Along with the Volunteer of the Year Awards, the Association presents the Outstanding Members of the Community Awards.
+Along with the Volunteer of the Year Awards, the Association presents the Outstanding Citizens of the Year Awards.
 These awards pay tribute to individuals, groups and businesses who have improved the quality of life in the community through volunteer work.
 Nominations for the Awards open late August early September.

 The Individual Volunteer of the Year Award is sponsored by Servus Credit Union and the Corporate Volunteer of the Year Award is sponsored by the Prairie Mall.

 The 2023 Volunteer of the Year Awards Recipients are:

 2023 Volunteer of the Year - Leonard Auger

 Leonard Auger is the deserving recipient of the Volunteer of the Year Award.
 Len’s passion for helping others shows in his volunteer work.
 He has been instrumental in ensuring that the Grande Prairie Friendship Centre is well known in the community it serves.
 Len goes above and beyond to communicate the center’s mission, making sure everyone is aware of the vital work they do.
 A true leader, Len extends his hand with love and humility, embracing everyone, regardless of who they are.